 - Beauty is a faith in expectation and a subversion of fear.

-- Sex, in all of its consensual forms, is to be honored.
+- Sex and Sexuality, in all of its consensual forms, is to be honored.
 The Erotic Force is the best correlation and conduit for Beauty.

 - All of history is inadequate to utter the breadth and depth of Beauty even once.